 Having acne doesn't make you any less beautiful or worthy as a person, but when you look into the mirror and see your red and irritated complexion staring back at you, it can be pretty devastating.
 Why wouldn’t you want to get rid of it?

 But the problem with these harsh prescription treatments is that they’re just a band-aid for your acne.
 They don’t address the underlying issue of your acne.
 Even worse, they also come with a laundry list of warnings and side effects, many of which are almost worse than the acne itself!

-That’s why DIM supplements are so fantastic.
+That’s why a DIM dietary supplement is so fantastic.
 It’s not some scary, questionable concoction that was made in a lab.
 Since DIM comes from fresh produce and not some test tube or beaker, taking it is as safe as filling your plate up with a delicious pile of healthy vegetables.

 Because DIM works to restore hormonal balance in your body, it takes a two-pronged approach to treating your acne.
 First and foremost, the majority of acne – if not all of it – is arguably hormonal.
 The relationship between hormones and acne is well documented, and for the most part, it’s androgens that are behind 99% of those breakouts.

-Since DIM helps ease your body back into hormonal harmony, taking it can help reduce those levels of androgens that are causing breakouts.
+Since DIM helps ease your body back into hormonal harmony, taking it can help reduce those levels of androgens that are causing breakouts and, in turn, promote healthy estrogen metabolism.
 You’ll start to notice less oil production, less IGF-1, and yes… less acne.